Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

     - Click the Add a permission button
     - Select the permissions as stated above and add them.
 6. Click Grant admin consent for {tenant name} on top of the API/Permission list and click YES.
 This allows the application to get the correct permissions

+### Creating the UserAdmin AppRole

+The admin needs to have an AppRole in order to register new hires or update the trusted partner list as these are sensitive operations that not any signed in user should be able to perform.
+To create an AppRole:

+1. Select `App registrations` and select the app created above.
+1. Select `App roles`
+    - click `+ Create app role`
+    - Enter `UserAdmin` as Display name and Value and select `Users/Groups`
+    - Click Apply
+1. Go to `Enterprise applications` and select the app created
+1. Select `Users and groups`
+    - click `+ Add user/group`
+    - select the admin user or a group that the admin user is a member of
+    - select the `UserAdmin` role (it is preselected when you only have one role)
+    - click Assign

 ### Create a group for TAP and SSPR